terraform-ibm-modules/terraform-ibm-powervs-infrastructure/solutions/standard-plus-vsi/README.md

     - Activity tracker
     - Optional Secrets Manager Instance Instance with private certificate.

-- A local **transit gateway**
+- A local or global **transit gateway**

 - A **Power Virtual Server** workspace with the following network topology:
     - Creates two private networks: a management network and a backup network.
     - Attaches the PowerVS workspace to transit gateway.
     - Creates an SSH key.
-    - Imports cloud catalog stock images.
+    - Optionally imports list of stock catalog images.
+    - Optionally imports up to three custom images from Cloud Object Storage.

 - A **PowerVS Instance** with following options:
     - t-shirt profile (Aix/IBMi/SAP Image)